Right, that does it!

 I'm going to shoot every hybrid and electric car owner to save the planet!
 And also to get the slowpokes out of the passing lane.

 German researchers say they have found solid evidence that a past "solar minimum" period of prolonged low solar activity – of the sort which some hefty physicists believe will commence within a few years – significantly cooled the climate.
-The research flies counter to theories offered by carbon-alarmist climate scientists, who …
+The research flies counter to theories offered by climate scientists, who contend that a …

 I'm going to shoot every hybrid and electric car owner to save the planet!
 And also to get the slowpokes out of the passing lane.